Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Will

   * Resisting attempts to convince, trick or brainwash you.
+Also, bravery.

 During character creation, pick: